Top 10 Baseball Books

 H.A Dorfman and Karl Kuehl’s book, The Mental Game of Baseball, is one of the most recommended books for players looking to improve their performance.
-As a sports psychologist and a former baseball scout, both authors are able to give an inside look into an athletes mental game.
+As a sports psychologist and a former baseball scout, respectively, the authors are able to give an inside look into an athlete's mental game.
 The book explains the mental aspect of the sport and details how players can reach peak performance, all by improving their mental skills.

 H.A Dorfman and Karl Kuehl use minor and major league players to prove to readers that mental baseball is key in reaching peak performance.
 As sports psychology and mental aspects of sports are becoming just as important as the physical aspects, The Mental Game of Baseball continues to grow in popularity.
 The book is known for giving tips that can be easily implemented into any player's game no matter the age and continues to be read by players and coaches.

 4. Ball Four

 Ball Four by Jim Bouton is characterized as one of the most controversial sports memoirs.
 In his book, Bouton details his 1969 season as a pitcher for the Seattle Pilots and later the Houston Astros.
 Bouton covers not only the action on the field, but the drama and controversies that occurred off the field as well.
 The book was so controversial that the MLB Commissioner at the time attempted to discredit it entirely.
 Even players were unhappy with the way Jim Bouton wrote about his experiences in the sport.